LucasBorboleta/Baltek/docs/DESIGN.md

 An example of defining a class using inheritance is given by `baltek.widget.Selector` in the file `baltek/widget/Selector.js`.
 The schema is the following:

-* Declare the object constructor:
+* Declare the public object constructor:

 ```javascript
   baltek.widget.Selector = function(id, i18nTranslator, values){